 Don’t overcomplicate it

-If you’re sitting on plenty of content, but you find the idea of creating your own courses overwhelming, as mentioned above the key thing is not to look at the premium online courses out there and assume that they’d always been at that standard – and therefore your course must be too.
+If you find the idea of creating your own courses overwhelming, the key thing is not to look at the premium online courses out there and assume they've always been at that standard – and therefore your course must be too.

-Instead, go simple and go small first.
+Instead, start simple and small first.
 If you give your customers exactly what they need, and they leave knowing exactly what they need to know, then you’ve done your job.
-People don’t want the most time-consuming way to learn what they want to learn, they want the most simple and straight-forward way.

 Connect with Teresa